sts10/radiation/README.md

 ### Need Help?

 Radiation is super new and untested, so don't feel bad if it's fucking up.
 It's almost certainly not your fault!
 Hit me up [on Twitter](http://www.twitter.com/sts10) with any questions or ideas.

+### Changelog

+0.0.3 has a much simplified model structure.
+Where there was post_compiler and site_generator, etc. there are now only two models: `post` and `blog`. `blog`, a new model, has a simple method called `publish!` that re-writes the `blog.html` file from the posts directory, using the `blog.html.erb` template.

 ### Bugs!